Intentional community: United States

+A variety of alternative living arrangements, based on aspirations for better living and relief from burden of consumerism and insobriety, dot U.S. history, as demonstrated by attempts, at the large and small scale, to establish intentional communities during the long course of that country's history.
+Even the many company towns in the U.S. in the early 1900s could be considered part of this story.

-There is a long history of utopian communities in America which led to the rise in the communes of the hippie movement—the "back-to-the-land" ventures of the 1960s and 1970s.
-One commune that played a large role in the hippie movement was Kaliflower, a utopian living cooperative that existed in San Francisco between 1967 and 1973 built on values of free love and anti-capitalism.
+These historic utopian communities predated and led to the rise of the communes of the hippie movement—the "back-to-the-land" ventures of the 1960s and 1970s.

+A commune that played a large role in the hippie movement was Kaliflower.
+This utopian living cooperative started in San Francisco in 1967 with the values of free love and anti-capitalism.
+Two other prominent communes in northern California at the time were Wheeler's Ranch and Morning Star Ranch.

-Andrew Jacobs of The New York Times wrote that "after decades of contraction, the American commune movement has been expanding since the mid-1990s, spurred by the growth of settlements that seek to marry the utopian-minded commune of the 1960s with the American predilection for privacy and capital appreciation."
-The Fellowship for Intentional Community (FIC) is the best source for listings of and more information about communes in the United States.
+Andrew Jacobs of The New York Times wrote in 2006 that "after decades of contraction, the American commune movement has been expanding since the mid-1990s, spurred by the growth of settlements that seek to marry the utopian-minded commune of the 1960s with the American predilection for privacy and capital appreciation".
+The Fellowship for Intentional Community (FIC) is one of the main sources for listings of and more information about communes in the United States.

-While many American communes are short lived, some have been in operation for over 50 years.
+Although many American communes are short-lived, some have been in operation for over 50 years.
 The Bruderhof was established in the US in 1954, Twin Oaks in 1967 and Koinonia Farm in 1942.
 Twin Oaks is a rare example of a non-religious commune surviving for longer than 30 years.
+A newer intentional community is Synchronicity LA, founded in 2008.